braph-software/BRAPH-2/tutorials/general/tut_ba/test_readme.md

 ## Plot the Brain Atlas

-Once you are satisfied with the brain atlas, you can plot it by pushing the button ``Plot Brain Atlas'' (\Figref{fig:07}a).
+Once you are satisfied with the brain atlas, you can plot it by pushing the button ``Plot Brain Atlas'' (Figure 07 a).
-This will open an image with a brain surface and nodes corresponding to the brain regions (\Figref{fig:07}b).
+This will open an image with a brain surface and nodes corresponding to the brain regions (Figure 07 b).

 ![Brain atlas visualization](fig07.jpg)
  > Plotting the nodes of a brain atlas on a 3D brain surface

 This new window has a large toolbar that allows you to change the visualization of the atlas.
 We suggest you try the different options to understand how they change the figure.
-Importantly, within this menu, there is one option called ``Settings Brain Surface'' (highlighted in \Figref{fig:08}a), which opens the settings window shown in \Figsref{fig:08}b-c.
+Importantly, within this menu, there is one option called ``Settings Brain Surface'' (highlighted in Figure 08 a), which opens the settings window shown in \Figsref{fig:08}b-c.

 ![Visualize the brain atlas](fig08.jpg)
  > **a** The ``Settings Brain Surface'' button in the toolbar opens **b**-**c** A window with the settings available for this brain figure

 The settings window allows you to optimize how the brain regions included in your analysis are visualized.
 This is often included as a first figure in a manuscript.

 Most things in the settings window are intuitive.
 So we encourage you to try them out until you achieve the visualization you want.
-There are many possibilities for visualization. \Figref{fig:09} shows just one example.
+There are many possibilities for visualization.
+Figure 09  shows just one example.

 Each brain region can be represented with spheres, symbols, IDs, and labels.
 Spheres are objects that are rendered in 3D - often prettier, but also more computationally expensive.